TheresaLui/SelfHelpContent_v2/articles/microsoft.operationalinsights/operationalinsights-windowsagent-highmemcpu.md

 	3. Go to this location: `Microsoft Monitoring Agent\Agent`
 	4. Rename the folder **Health Service State** to **Old Health Service State**
 	5. In the Administrative Command Prompt, run `Net Start Health Service`
 * [Verify agent connectivity to Log Analytics](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/agent-windows#verify-agent-connectivity-to-log-analytics).
 	* From the computer in **Control Panel**, find the item **Microsoft Monitoring Agent**.
-Select it and on the **Azure Log Analytics** tab, the agent should display a message stating: "The Microsoft Monitoring Agent has successfully connected to the Microsoft Operations Management Suite Service".
+Select it and on the **Azure Log Analytics** tab, the agent should display a message stating: "The Microsoft Monitoring Agent has successfully connected to the Microsoft Operations Management Suite Service."
 * If the agent has not successfully connected to Log Analytics, ensure that you have [properly configured your proxy settings](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/agent-manage#windows-agent-1).
 	1. Sign on the computer with an account that has administrative rights.
 	2. Open **Control Panel**